benanil/blocks/README.md

 ### Rendering

-The rendering uses a combination of deferred and forward rendering techniques.
-The rendering pipeline is:

 1. Draw the sky to the g-buffer
 2. Draw the world from the sun's perspective to a depth texture (shadows)
 3. Draw the world (opaque only) to the g-buffer